kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 imageMoveAnimator?.startAnimation()
 ```

-The two control points are those shown on the diagram above — the timing curve runs from `(0, 0)` to `(1, 1)`.
+The two control points correspond to the labelled points on the diagram as indicated by the comments.
+The timing curve always runs from `(0, 0)` at **A** to `(1, 1)` at **D**.
 Build and run and you’ll see that the frog starts to move very quickly and then slows down — exactly as you wanted!

 > **Challenge**: Play around with the control points to see what effects you can get.
 What happens if any control point coordinate is greater than 1.0, or less than 0.0?